GooseFX1/gfx-web-app/README.md

   <br />
 </div>

 GooseFX is a full suite DeFi platform built on the Solana blockchain and Serum DEX, offering a variety of unique decentralized peer-to-peer financial products.
-We aim to be a complete DeFi experience where you can trade cryptocurrencies, tokenized stocks, futures, NFTs all through one interface while utilizing your capital across all features seamlessly.
+We aim to be a complete DeFi experience where you can trade cryptocurrencies, futures, NFTs all through one interface while utilizing your capital across all features seamlessly.

 Key Features of GooseFX:

 - Crypto Trading through the Jupiter Aggregator
-- Decentralized trading of synthetic assets - stocks & crypto
 - NFT Marketplace - Buy, Sell and take loans out against your NFT portfolio
-- First ever single sided liquidity pools on Solana - _Audit in-progress_
+- First ever single sided liquidity pools on Solana
 - Decentralized trading of defi derivatives (stocks, crypto, etc.)
-- Variety of decentralized options contracts (exotic + vanilla)

 For in-depth details, visit the [technical documentation](https://docs.goosefx.io) that elaborates on our tokenomics, features, and roadmap.